$125 off any CGM Plan. Use code WINTER125

 Coconut oil being scooped out

-Coconut water is a beverage made from young coconuts (which are green in color).
-These young coconuts naturally contain juice in the center, and this is what we now know to be coconut water.
-This natural juice is high in electrolytes, meaning it’s rich in vitamins and minerals like sodium, potassium, calcium, and vitamin C.
+Coconut water is a beverage made from young coconuts (these are green coconuts).
+These young coconuts naturally contain juice in the center: that's the coconut water.
+This natural juice is high in electrolytes and rich in vitamins and minerals like sodium, potassium, calcium, and vitamin C.

 Coconut Milk and Blood Glucose Levels